destaMo/Scrum-Notes/backend/devops/docker.md

 - [ ] Prepare a *Dockerfile* for one of 3rd part services (database, cache storage, search engine etc.) what you use in one of your apps.
 Replace the service by a service served by Docker. :small_blue_diamond:

-> **Note:**
-> Feel free to use containers delivered by community.

-### MID

-You need to:

-- know how to work/administrate databases (SQL/NoSQL) or linux services
-- have a basic know-how about network administration and Nginx configuration

 #### Exercise 5